Artisan Partners Limited Partnership Sells 69,215 Shares of Snowflake Inc. (NYSE:SNOW)

-Artisan Partners Limited Partnership decreased its position in Snowflake Inc. (NYSE:SNOW – Free Report) by 10.9% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 568,476 shares of the company’s stock after selling 69,215 shares during the quarter.
-Artisan Partners Limited Partnership owned 0.17% of Snowflake worth $100,040,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Artisan Partners Limited Partnership trimmed its holdings in Snowflake Inc. (NYSE:SNOW – Free Report) by 10.9% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 568,476 shares of the company’s stock after selling 69,215 shares during the quarter.
+Artisan Partners Limited Partnership owned about 0.17% of Snowflake worth $100,040,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds and other institutional investors have also bought and sold shares of the company.
-Keystone Investors PTE Ltd. purchased a new stake in Snowflake in the second quarter worth about $15,408,000.
-US Bancorp DE lifted its stake in shares of Snowflake by 3.5% in the 2nd quarter.
-US Bancorp DE now owns 34,219 shares of the company’s stock valued at $6,022,000 after purchasing an additional 1,173 shares during the period.
-Private Advisor Group LLC boosted its position in shares of Snowflake by 30.1% during the second quarter.
-Private Advisor Group LLC now owns 12,020 shares of the company’s stock valued at $2,118,000 after purchasing an additional 2,778 shares in the last quarter.
-Cetera Advisors LLC grew its stake in Snowflake by 1.2% in the second quarter.
-Cetera Advisors LLC now owns 12,737 shares of the company’s stock worth $2,241,000 after purchasing an additional 148 shares during the period.
-Finally, King Wealth bought a new position in Snowflake in the second quarter worth $865,000.
-Hedge funds and other institutional investors own 63.74% of the company’s stock.
+A number of other large investors also recently bought and sold shares of the business.
+Global Trust Asset Management LLC lifted its holdings in shares of Snowflake by 7,500.0% during the second quarter.
+Global Trust Asset Management LLC now owns 152 shares of the company’s stock valued at $27,000 after purchasing an additional 150 shares during the last quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC raised its stake in Snowflake by 333.3% during the first quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 130 shares of the company’s stock valued at $29,000 after buying an additional 100 shares during the last quarter.
+Creative Financial Designs Inc. ADV grew its stake in shares of Snowflake by 111.1% in the second quarter.
+Creative Financial Designs Inc. ADV now owns 190 shares of the company’s stock worth $33,000 after acquiring an additional 100 shares during the last quarter.
+Geneos Wealth Management Inc. increased its holdings in shares of Snowflake by 1,361.5% during the second quarter.
+Geneos Wealth Management Inc. now owns 190 shares of the company’s stock valued at $33,000 after acquiring an additional 177 shares in the last quarter.
+Finally, Riverview Trust Co raised its position in shares of Snowflake by 96.0% in the 2nd quarter.
+Riverview Trust Co now owns 194 shares of the company’s stock worth $34,000 after purchasing an additional 95 shares during the last quarter.
+63.74% of the stock is owned by hedge funds and other institutional investors.

 Insiders Place Their Bets

-In other Snowflake news, SVP Christian Kleinerman sold 1,500 shares of the company’s stock in a transaction that occurred on Tuesday, November 14th.
-The shares were sold at an average price of $164.75, for a total value of $247,125.00.
-Following the completion of the transaction, the senior vice president now directly owns 658,789 shares in the company, valued at $108,535,487.75.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In other Snowflake news, SVP Christian Kleinerman sold 1,500 shares of the firm’s stock in a transaction dated Tuesday, November 14th.
-The stock was sold at an average price of $164.75, for a total transaction of $247,125.00.
+In other news, SVP Christian Kleinerman sold 1,500 shares of Snowflake stock in a transaction that occurred on Tuesday, November 14th.
+The shares were sold at an average price of $164.75, for a total transaction of $247,125.00.
+Following the sale, the senior vice president now owns 658,789 shares in the company, valued at $108,535,487.75.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In other news, SVP Christian Kleinerman sold 1,500 shares of Snowflake stock in a transaction dated Tuesday, November 14th.
+The stock was sold at an average price of $164.75, for a total value of $247,125.00.
 Following the sale, the senior vice president now directly owns 658,789 shares of the company’s stock, valued at $108,535,487.75.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CEO Frank Slootman sold 1,311 shares of the company’s stock in a transaction dated Monday, September 11th.
-The stock was sold at an average price of $170.07, for a total value of $222,961.77.
-Following the completion of the transaction, the chief executive officer now directly owns 182,913 shares of the company’s stock, valued at approximately $31,108,013.91.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Frank Slootman sold 524 shares of the stock in a transaction that occurred on Monday, August 21st.
+The shares were sold at an average price of $151.95, for a total value of $79,621.80.
+Following the transaction, the chief executive officer now directly owns 185,683 shares of the company’s stock, valued at $28,214,531.85.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 93,494 shares of company stock worth $14,892,605.
-Company insiders own 8.30% of the company’s stock.
+Insiders sold 93,494 shares of company stock worth $14,892,605 in the last three months.
+8.30% of the stock is owned by company insiders.

 Analyst Ratings Changes

-SNOW has been the topic of a number of research reports.
-Citigroup boosted their target price on shares of Snowflake from $189.00 to $191.00 and gave the company a “buy” rating in a report on Monday, August 21st.
-Guggenheim reaffirmed a “sell” rating and set a $105.00 target price on shares of Snowflake in a research note on Monday, August 14th.
-Piper Sandler lowered their target price on shares of Snowflake from $205.00 to $195.00 and set an “overweight” rating for the company in a report on Monday, October 23rd.
-StockNews.com initiated coverage on Snowflake in a research note on Thursday, October 5th.
-They issued a “sell” rating on the stock.
-Finally, Needham & Company LLC reiterated a “buy” rating and set a $216.00 price objective on shares of Snowflake in a research note on Tuesday, September 5th.
-Two research analysts have rated the stock with a sell rating, six have assigned a hold rating and nineteen have given a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $189.52.
+Several brokerages recently commented on SNOW.
+Oppenheimer reissued an “outperform” rating and set a $220.00 price objective on shares of Snowflake in a research report on Thursday, August 24th.
+Barclays reduced their price target on shares of Snowflake from $190.00 to $183.00 and set an “overweight” rating for the company in a research report on Thursday, August 24th.
+Capital One Financial raised Snowflake from an “equal weight” rating to an “overweight” rating and set a $195.00 price objective on the stock in a research report on Wednesday, November 8th.
+StockNews.com assumed coverage on Snowflake in a report on Thursday, October 5th.
+They issued a “sell” rating for the company.
+Finally, Mizuho reaffirmed a “buy” rating and set a $180.00 price target on shares of Snowflake in a report on Tuesday, October 3rd.
+Two equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and nineteen have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $189.52.

 Snowflake Inc provides a cloud-based data platform for various organizations in the United States and internationally.
 Its platform offers Data Cloud, which enables customers to consolidate data into a single source of truth to drive meaningful business insights, build data-driven applications, and share data and data products.